Ajafarnezhad/AI-Archaeologist-Lost-Language-Reconstruction/README.md

 How to run:

 Future Improvements:
-Although the current system provides reliable reconstructions, there are many exciting directions for future development.
+Although the current system provides reliable reconstructions, there are many exciting directions we would like to explore in the future.
-These include supporting OCR for damaged inscriptions, incorporating Graph Neural Networks for richer historical reasoning, and expanding multilingual datasets.
+These include supporting OCR for damaged inscriptions, incorporating Graph Neural Networks for richer historical reasoning, and using multilingual datasets.

-Why This Project Matters:
-Ancient languages are an essential part of human history, but many historical records remain incomplete or difficult to interpret.
-We believe artificial intelligence can become a valuable tool for archaeologists and historians by assisting with reconstruction and interpretation.
-Our goal was not to replace archaeologists, but to develop a system that helps them work more efficiently by providing informed suggestions, visualizing historical relationships and explaining the reconstruction process.

 Team:
 Team members:
-Sepehr Kakoli:
+Sepehr Kakoli: Code localization, confidence interval integration and performance analysis.
 Seyedeh Sara Davari: Interactive graph development, code refactoring and README preperation.
-Danial Rafiee:
+Danial Rafiee: UI/UX Design.
-Ali Akbar Khara:
+Ali Akbar Khara: Baseline Implementation.

 Contact:

 Acknowledgements:
 This projects was developed for the Innoverse Expo AI Programming Challenge.
-It reflects our interest in combining artificial intelligence, historical linguistics and digital archaeology to develop practical tools that can aid the relentless efforts made by experts for understanding and preserving ancient languages.
+It gave us an opportunity to explore how modern AI techniques can be applied to ancient language reconstruction and how explainable AI can make the results and predictions more transparent.